nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 5.4.1 Viewing a Client's Details {#view-command}

-**Purpose:** View the full details of a selected client in a split view that displays comprehensive information including remarks and additional details.
+**Purpose:** View the full details of a selected client in a split view that displays comprehensive information including remark(s) and additional details.

 **Command Format:**
 ```